Deployment Architecture to Scale Session Manager

 After saving the configuration XTAM will check connection automatically displaying whether the communication channel is established (blue), failed (crossed-out) and whether it is secured (green).

-Optionally, remove localhost or keep it so XTAM will load balance between localhost and external one.
+Optionally, remove localhost or keep it so XTAM will load balance between localhost and an external one.
 Add more proximity groups for remote servers in specific IP ranges of with specific domain masks.

 Each proximity group might contain multiple session managers so XTAM will load balance between them inside a group.